ankithkumar08/120-days-of-python-coding-/README.md

 - **Solution:** Used Python string methods to reverse the string and check if it matches the original, ignoring case.
 [Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day_23.py)
 - **Learnings:** Strengthened my skills in string manipulation and explored different methods for reversing a string in Python.

+### Day 24:
+- **Question:** Write a Python program to check whether a string is a Palindrome.
+- **Solution:** Used Python string methods to reverse the string and check if it matches the original, ignoring case.
+[Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day_24.py)
+- **Learnings:** Strengthened my skills in string manipulation and explored different methods for reversing a string in Python.
+-
+### Day 25:
+- **Question:** Write a Python program to check whether a string is a Palindrome.
+- **Solution:** Used Python string methods to reverse the string and check if it matches the original, ignoring case.
+[Code](https://github.com/ankithkumar08/120-days-of-python-coding-/blob/main/python/day_25.py)
+- **Learnings:** Strengthened my skills in string manipulation and explored different methods for reversing a string in Python.

 ## Technologies Used
 - **Programming Language:** Python
 - **Tools:** Git, GitHub, Visual Studio Code, IDLE